shoeffner/mthesis/src/conclusion.md

 accurate relational measurements for these landmarks, so for the endocanthions the same model assumption is made as is for the eye ball centers, that they are offset towards the center by the length of the palpebral fissure [@Facebase].
-The subnasal is located using an arbitrary guess backed by the data about the nasal height and the philtrum length [@Facebase].
+The subnasal is located using an educated guess backed by the data about the nasal height and the philtrum length [@Facebase].

 ```{ .yaml caption="The two 3D head models used for the five landmarks comparison." label=cl:5lm-model }